DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * log out, log back in
 * done

-## using docker
+# Using docker

 Well, its time to learn how to create and edit files and copy paste shit in to them, IN LINUX!<br>
-Honestly could be annoying as fuck at first, but mobaXterm should make it easy with the right mouse click paste.<br>
+Honestly could be annoying as fuck at first, but mobaXterm should make it easier with the right mouse click paste.<br>
 Nano editor is relatively simple and everywhere so that will be used.